Jesus Christ Superstar: Other 1970s and 1980s productions

 In 1973, the show opened in Paris at the Théâtre de Chaillot in a French adaptation by Pierre Delanoë.
-The title role was sung by Daniel Beretta, and Mary Magdalena was Anne-Marie David.
+The title role was sung by Daniel Beretta, and Mary Magdalene was Anne-Marie David.
 The critics were unimpressed, and the production stopped after 30 performances.
 In the same year, Noel Pearson produced the show at the Gaiety Theatre, Dublin, Republic of Ireland, with Luke Kelly giving a critically acclaimed performance as King Herod and Jim McCann as Petrus.
 In 1974, first Spanish-language production ran in Mexico with the title "Jesucristo Super Estrella".
 Julissa played Mary Magdalen.
 One year later, the musical was released for the second time in a Spanish-speaking country.
 It was released in Spain under the title "Jesucristo Superstar" and directed by the Spanish singer and songwriter Camilo Sesto, who also played the title role of Jesus Christ.
 The musical was seen in 1974 in Peru and Singapore.

 Robert Stigwood launched two road touring companies in 1971 to cover North America, with Robert Corff and Tom Westerman as Jesus, respectively.
 The first major US National Tour, however began In 1976, managed by Laura Shapiro Kramer.
 The tour continued until 1980.
 In 1977, the show had its first Broadway revival, running from 23 November 1977 to 12 February 1978.
 It was directed by William Daniel Grey, with choreography by Kelly Carrol and starred William Daniel Grey as Jesus, Patrick Jude as Judas, and Barbara Niles as Mary Magdalene.
 Regional productions followed.

 In 1981, Emilio de Soto directed an English-language version in Venezuela, with 163 actors.
 From 1982 to 1984, an Australian production toured Australia and South-East Asia, directed by Trevor White, who also reprised his role of Jesus.
 The cast included Doug Parkinson as Judas and Marcia Hines (reprising her role as Mary Magdalene).